Can I get help with divorce court fees?

-What many people don’t know is these court fees can be reduced and avoided altogether, if you earn less than £2,200 a month or receive benefits.
+What many people don’t know is these court fees can be reduced or avoided altogether if you earn less than £2,200 a month or receive benefits.

 You also either need to be on a low income or receive one of the following benefits:

-- Income-based Jobseeker’s Allowance (JSA)
+- JSA – Income-based Jobseeker’s Allowance

-- Income-related Employment and Support Allowance (ESA)
+- ESA – Income-related Employment and Support Allowance

 - Income Support

-- Universal Credit (and you earn less than £6,000 a year)
+- Universal Credit (+ earn less than £6,000 a year)

 - Pension Credit (Guarantee Credit)

-Get help with fees in minutes.
+Get help with court fees for your divorce in minutes.

 I know what you are thinking.
 This sounds great, but how many hoops do I need to jump through and how long does it take?
 Surprisingly it is straightforward and extremely fast.
 It takes less than five minutes to apply, and you get your help with fees code instantly.
-All you then need to do is email the code through to us at Easy Online Divorce, and we will apply it to your divorce petition.
+All you then need to do is email the code to us at Easy Online Divorce, and we will apply it to your divorce petition.
 It couldn’t be easier.

 Many people feel trapped in a marriage because they think they can’t afford to divorce.
-We speak to people daily who are surprised but delighted when they find out that they don’t have to pay court fees.
+We speak to people daily who are surprised but delighted when they find out they don’t have to pay court fees.